guntherbensch/repframe/README.md

 applied separately to $pval^{orig}_j \le \alpha^{orig}$ and $pval^{orig}_j > \alpha^{orig}$.

-:point_right: This indicator captures the variation in the statistical significance across robustness results.
+:point_right: This indicator is intended to capture the variation in the statistical significance across robustness results.
-> *Interpretation*: $I_{5j}$ simply reports the standard deviation of *t*/*z*-values of all the robustness test of either statistically significant or insignifcant original results as a measure of variation in statistical significance.
+> *Interpretation*: $I_{5j}$ simply reports the standard deviation of *t*/*z*-values of all the robustness test of either statistically significant or insignifcant original results for outcome $j$ as a measure of variation in statistical significance.
 Higher values indicate higher levels of variation.

-For all indicators, aggregation at the study level is simply done by averaging the indicators as computed at outcome level.
+For all indicators, aggregation at the study level is simply done by averaging the indicators as computed at outcome level, separately for outcomes reported as originally significant and outcomes reported as originally insignificant.

 Similarly, aggregation across studies is simply done by averaging the indicators as computed at study level.